 Ref.
 Page No. (From MCS Pre- Submission Draft) Policy/ Para.
-No. (From MCS Pre- Submission Draft) Modification Planning applications that accord with the policies in this plan will be approved without delay, unless material considerations indicate otherwise.
-Where there are no policies relevant to the application or relevant policies are out of date at the time of making the decision then the Mineral Planning Authority will grant permission unless material considerations indicate otherwise, taking into account whether: • Any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework taken as a whole; or Specific policies in the Framework indicate that development should be restricted.
-MM14 38 New Policy SS1 New Policy SS1 Policy SS1: Presumption in favour of sustainable development When considering development proposals the Mineral Planning Authority will take a positive approach that reflects the presumption in favour of sustainable development contained in the National Planning Policy Framework.
+No. (From MCS Pre- Submission Modification Modification Diaity Draft) Planning applications that accord with the policies in this plan will be approved without delay, unless material considerations indicate otherwise.
+Where there are no policies relevant to the application or relevant policies are out of date at the time of making the decision then the Mineral Planning Authority will grant permission unless material considerations indicate otherwise, taking into account whether: Any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework taken as a whole; or Specific policies in the Framework indicate that development should be restricted.
+New Policy SS1 Policy SS1: Presumption in favour of sustainable development When considering development proposals the Mineral Planning Authority will take a positive approach that reflects the presumption in favour of sustainable development contained in the National Planning Policy Framework.
 It will always work proactively with applicants jointly to find solutions which mean that proposals can be approved wherever possible, and to secure development that improves the economic, social and environmental conditions in the area.
-Planning applications that accord with the policies in this Local Plan (and, where relevant, with polices in neighbourhood plans) will be approved without delay, unless material considerations indicate otherwise.
-Where there are no policies relevant to the application or relevant policies are out of date at the time of making the decision then the Mineral Planning Authority will grant permission unless material considerations indicate otherwise - taking into account whether: Any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework taken as a whole; or Specific policies in that Framework indicate that development applies that provide with a development of the policies in the the text of the policies in the policies in the policies that the time of the policies in the policies in the policies in the policies of the policies in the policies in the policies in the policies of the policies in the policies in the policies of the policies in the policies the policies in the policies MM15 40 Policy SS1 development should be restricted.
-Renumber policy to SS2 and amend as follows: The Mineral Planning Authority will use the Minerals-Sites Plan Allocations Document as the vehicle for the identification of specific sites wherever possible, having regard to the policies in the Minerals Core-Strategy the site selection criteria and the
+MM14 38 New Policy SS1 Planning applications that accord with the policies in this Local Plan (and, where relevant, with polices in neighbourhood plans) will be approved without delay, unless material considerations indicate otherwise.
+Where there are no policies relevant to the application or relevant policies are out of date at the time of making the decision then the Mineral Planning Authority will grant permission unless material considerations indicate otherwise - taking into account whether: • Any adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, when assessed against the policies in the National Planning Policy Framework taken as a whole; or • Specific policies in that Framework indicate that development should be restricted.
+MM15 40 Policy SS1 Renumber policy to SS2 and amend as follows: The Mineral Planning Authority will use the Minerals-Sites Plan Allocations Document as the vehicle for the identification of specific sites wherever possible, having regard to the policies in the Minerals Core-Strategy the site selection criteria and the